ai-mcpx/mcpx-ui/README.md

 ### Full Stack Deployment

-For a complete production setup with backend, database, and UI:
+For a complete production setup with backend, database, and UI (nginx proxies /api -> backend /v0):

 ```bash
 # Deploy the full mcpx stack